rokkro/astrocorgi/README.md

  A S T R O C O R G I - A mini game in Java.

 To use: Add stdlib.jar to the project's libraries in your IDE (such as intellij in this case), then run corgiMain.java.
+If not using intelliJ, take the contents of src/ and put it in home - will fix later
 Note: Fonts seem to show differently on Windows vs Linux.

 # Possible todo: